Argon Pedion: The polje Argon Pedion

 The grassland is ideal for herding sheep and goats, as a ground sucked with water makes wanton grass vegetation, that dries up later in the dry period.
-With “cows of the poor” many people of the two villages at the borders of the basin make their living.
+With "cows of the poor" many people of the two villages at the borders of the basin make their living.
 When the grassland is dried up, the goats, which are well known for their abilities to undemanding feed and easy digesting, weatherproof in hot and cold and climbing well even on bare rock may move to the mountain slopes around, where they can feed on sparse vegetation of shrubs.
 Yet this bares the danger of overgrazing, as plants are kept down by these animal's preferred feeding of all kinds of buds.

 The village Saga at the upper end of the basin remains focused on its cultivating the fertile soils of the upper basin, even so, the low level of mechanization and the declining importance of traditional land cultivation is imminent.
 However, around the village, on alluvial grounds and on slope terraces, where the soil is as rich as in the plain, the villagers successfully established gardens and niche-plantation.

 Geology, Hydrogeology

 Geology of Greece

-The peninsula Peloponnese is dominated by carbonate rock, “Tripoliza” (limestone- and similar carbonate formations).
+The peninsula Peloponnese is dominated by carbonate rock, "Tripoliza" (limestone- and similar carbonate formations).
 These rock formations were subject of intense tectonics that shattered the carbonate formations over time.
-Water, which runs through the tectonically induced fractures chemically soluted the rock (karstifikation) and thus widened the fractions over time (dissolution) to the size of subterranean waterways, even caves.
+Water, which runs through the tectonically induced fractures chemically dissolved the rock (karstifikation) and thus widened the fractions over time (dissolution) to the size of subterranean waterways, even caves.

 Physical and chemical weathering and all kinds of water erosion washed the surfaces off the mountains, over time, accumulating layers of loose sediment on the rocky floors of the basins.
 This is so in most parts of the Peninsula.